samgwise/Net-OSC/README.md

 * Net::OSC::Message
 * Net::OSC::Bundle

-Net::OSC provides message routing behaviors for the OSC Protocol while Net::OSC::Message and Net::OSC::Bundle provide a representation of the data.
+Net::OSC provides message routing behaviors for the OSC Protocol, an OSC address space, while Net::OSC::Message and Net::OSC::Bundle provide a representation of the data.

 ## Features